Chooses the right things.

 - A product strategy is not agreed with stakeholders.

 - Missing qualitative communication with either the team or stakeholders.

 - Activities not synchronized with other product owners, the chief product owner, project and line management.

-- Product owner does not connect the team & clients.
+- The product owner does not connect the team & clients.

 Product Owner’s circle

 Sometimes, all necessary activities can’t be done by the product owner.
-In such case, the product owner needs the support of other team members (consultants, analysts, project managers,…).
-The product owner is accountable in such case.
+In such a case, the product owner needs the support of other team members (consultants, analysts, project managers,…).
+The product owner is accountable.
 See RACI matrix.